 The blue line represents the code list that contains all the individual codes.
 The code list has a standard “C-code” of “C66731”.
 Each of the individual codes has its own C-code, e.g. “C16576”.
 These C-codes are used in ODM and Define-XML metadata to identify code lists as being NCI standard terminology.

-The NCI Terminology standards are a available in a number of formats to suit different needs, including Excel, ODM, HTML and RDF.
+The NCI Terminology standards are available in a number of formats to suit different needs, including Excel, ODM, HTML, and RDF.
 The example above is taken from the Excel version.

 Grouped into subsets for CDASH, SDTM, ADaM and more